PerMalmberg/du-yfs/README.md

   * If the reveresed route makes the construct within the limit, run the route reveresed.
   * Button to set waypoint to closes endpoint

+# FAQ

+- Q: It accelerates, then brakes when taking off
+- A: Too heavy load, brake calculations say max 0 km/h.

 ## Screens